-- "ancillary transport services" means stevedoring services, lashing and securing services, cargo inspection services, preparation of customs documentation, container handling services and the storage of transported goods or goods to be transported; - "domestic transport services" relates to the supply of transport services from a place in the RSA to another place in the RSA; - "international transport services" comprises the transportation of passengers or goods from a place - outside the RSA to another place outside the RSA; or - in the RSA to a place in an export country; or - in an export country to a place in the RSA; - "Interpretation Note 31" means Interpretation Note 31 (Issue 4) dated March 2016 "Documentary proof required for the zero-rating of goods and services" including any future updates; - "section" means a section of the VAT Act: - "the Convention" means Article 1 of the Convention set out in the Schedule to the Carriage by Air Act 17 of 1946; - "VAT" means value-added tax; - "VAT Act" means the Value-Added Tax Act 89 of 1991; and - any other word or expression bears the meaning ascribed to it in the VAT Act.
+- "ancillary transport services" means stevedoring services, lashing and securing services, cargo inspection services, preparation of customs documentation, container handling services and the storage of transported goods or goods to be transported; - "domestic transport services" relates to the supply of transport services from a place in the RSA to another place in the RSA;

+- "international carriage" as defined in the Convention means - - "... - 2. ... any carriage in which, according to an agreement between the parties, the place of departure and the place of destination, whether or not there be a break in the carriage or a transhipment, are situated either within the territories of two States Parties, or within the territory of a single State Party if there is an agreed stopping place within the territory of another State, even if that State is not a State Party.
+Carriage between two points within the territory of a single State Party is not not the territory of another State is not a single State Party without an agreed stopping place within the territory of another State is not international carriage for the purposes of this Convention. - 3.
+Carriage to be performed by several successive carriers is deemed, for the purposes of this Convention, to be one undivided carriage if it has been regarded by the parties as a single operation, whether it had been agreed upon under a single contract or a series of contracts, and it does not lose its international character merely because one contract or a series of contracts is to be performed entirely within the territory of the same State." - "international transport services" comprise the transportation of passengers or goods from a place - > outside the RSA to another place outside the RSA; or - > in the RSA to a place in an export country; or - ➢ in an export country to a place in the RSA; - "Interpretation Note 31" means Interpretation Note 31 (Issue 4) dated 9 March 2016 - "Documentary proof required for the zero-rating of goods and services" including any future updates; - "RSA" means the Republic of South Africa; - "section" means a section of the VAT Act; - "the Convention" means Article 1 of the Convention set out in the Schedule to the Carriage by Air Act 17 of 1946; - "VAT" means value-added tax; - "VAT Act" means the Value-Added Tax Act 89 of 1991; and - any other word or expression bears the meaning ascribed to it in the VAT Act.